gregmsanderson/fly-hello-laravel/README.md

 ### Modify your application

 Now that you have a Laravel application working locally, you need to add some files in order to run it on Fly.
-This method uses _supervisor_ to keep _nginx_ and _php-fpm_ running.
-There are other ways to do this though: [https://fly.io/docs/app-guides/multiple-processes/](https://fly.io/docs/app-guides/multiple-processes/).
+This method uses `supervisor` to keep nginx and PHP running.
+There are other ways to do this though.
+See: [https://fly.io/docs/app-guides/multiple-processes/](https://fly.io/docs/app-guides/multiple-processes/).

 To make _this_ approach work you need to add four things:

 1. a `Dockerfile`
 2. a `.dockerignore`
 3. a `/docker` folder which contains configuration files for PHP, nginx, and supervisor (that keeps nginx and PHP running)
-4. a `fly.toml` file to tell Fly what type of application you have (its port, protocol, and so on)
+4. a `fly.toml` file to tell Fly what type of application you have (its port, protocol, and so on).
+Fly can generate one for you, however we can provide our own containing the environment variables we know that we'll need

-Let's explore each of those:
+You can just copy the files we've provided (adjusting each file depending upon your application's requirements).
+And then skip ahead to **Add a fly.toml** below.

+But if you'd like to know why we made those four changes, please continue:

 #### Add a Dockerfile